Written by 10:24 am Facts & Stories

 Conclusion:

-In that year, the girl would have turned seventeen.
-She then vanished into the countryside for good.
-Soldiers in Camp Hudson, Texas, reported hearing howling and cries at night throughout the 1850s and 1860s.
-It is currently difficult to determine what happened to Mollie Dent’s daughter.
+The girl would have turned seventeen in that year.
+She then permanently disappeared into the countryside.
+Throughout the 1850s and 1860s, soldiers in Camp Hudson, Texas, reported hearing screaming and wailing at night.
+Right now, it’s hard to say what happened to Mollie Dent’s daughter.

 Share now!!!